What is gadget insurance?

 - Insurance companies have different procedures when it comes to renewing your insurance.
 Some of them automatically renew on a monthly or annual basis.
 Others require you to choose to renew your policy every 12 months.

-Contact your insurance company as soon as possible and explain to them what has happened and ask them what your next steps are.
+Contact your insurance company as soon as possible.
+Explain to them what has happened and ask them what your next steps are.
 Remember that some insurance companies specify the timeframe within which you must report a claim.

 - proof of purchase